whyb/FastChwHwcConverter/README.md

 FastChwHwcConverterROCm.hpp is a high-performance, GPU-accelerated library for converting image data formats between **HWC** and **CHW**, supporting ROCm versions 5.0+ and above.
 Like the CUDA library, it does not require the ROCm (HIP) SDK, header files, or static linking, and dynamically loads ROCm libraries from the system path.

-**Note**: If your operating environment does not support ROCm or does not meet the conditions for using ROCm acceleration, it will automatically fall back to the CPU (OpenMP) for processing.
+**Note**: If your operating environment does not support ROCm or does not meet the conditions for using ROCm acceleration, it will automatically fall back to the CPU (OpenMP/C++ Thread/Intel oneTBB) for processing.
 The functions support passing in ROCm device memory and host memory parameters.